wondering-packet/learning-vault/Git/Notes/N007 - CI CD Basics.md

 - **Automated tests** – verify functionality.
 - **Coverage thresholds** – ensure enough of your code is tested.

-You can implement quality gates using Hooks (e.g. pre-commit hook - this run on local machine) & CI workflow (Github Actions - this runs on remote server).
+You can implement quality gates using Hooks (e.g. pre-commit hook - this run on local machine) & CI workflow (e.g since we are using Github, we can use Github Actions - this runs on remote server).

 ---